 Nobody enjoys cleaning up dirt, spills, and stains, but it’s a lot more stressful when it happens on your carpet.
-There are many products out there that can remove all the dirt and sometimes even stench that gets trapped in your carpet.
+There are many products out there that can remove all the dirt and sometimes even the stench that gets trapped in your carpet.
 The problem is most of these products promising deep clean and instant freshness contain very harmful chemicals.
 Just like that stubborn spot, these chemicals can stay trapped in the fibers of your carpet for a long time.

 Fortunately, there are many homemade and ready-made non-toxic carpet cleaners to combat all your carpet woes.
 Keep your home safe with these products and keep your carpet good as new.